Your Ultimate Interview Advice for Wharton

 “As we thought about the unique aspects of the Wharton program, the collaboration and team emphasis was a constant theme,” he added.
 “And so we worked towards creating an interview process that would allow us to better understand how someone performs in a team setting.”

 Stacy Blackman offers a mock team-based interview service that replicates the Wharton TBD experience and is led by former members of Wharton AdCom.
-You’ll receive preparation tips, a one-hour mock group interview, and written feedback with actionable advice.
-Space is limited, so contact us today for more info.
+Participants receive preparation tips, a one-hour mock group interview, and written feedback with actionable advice.
+Space is limited —contact us today for more information

 Interview Advice for Wharton

-Our expert advice includes the following tips that will show off your assets and skills to their best advantage during the Team-Based Discussion (TBD) experience.
+Our expert advice includes the following tips to help you showcase your assets and skills to their best advantage during the Team-Based Discussion (TBD) experience.
+Even though Wharton uses a team-based format, it’s also important to practice for the MBA interview questions asked in one-on-one conversations, which remain part of the process.

 Preparing for the TBD

-Wharton was among the first business schools in the US to implement a team-based discussion component as part of the interview process.
+Wharton was among the first US business schools to implement a team-based discussion component as part of the interview process.
 In it, four to five applicants discuss a topic for 35 minutes while admissions committee members observe.
 Wharton will provide all applicants with the necessary details and the prompt that will be used before the scheduled interview time.

-There are three parts to the Wharton TBD that need to occur within the 35-minute timeline.
-Time management is up to the group, so you will need to create a strategy around using those 35 minutes to ensure that you address all of these points.
+The Wharton TBD has three parts that need to occur within the 35-minute timeline.
+Since time management is up to the group, you will need to create a strategy for using those 35 minutes to ensure that you address all of these points.
+Here’s how the TBD works—and where your prep time should really go.

 • A one-minute pitch from each participant.

-• The bigger group discussion on the prompt.
+• The more extensive group discussion on the prompt.

 • A formal presentation at the end of the discussion.

-Until further notice, Wharton will conduct virtual TBDs for 2023-2024 applicants.
-Candidates will meet their team on a remote conferencing tool instead of in a physical space.
-All of the candidates will participate virtually from various locations.
+Wharton conducts all TBDs virtually.
 Following the team-based discussion, you’ll have a one-on-one blind interview for about 10 minutes.
-The interviews are conducted by AdCom or highly trained second-year students who are referred to as admissions fellows.
+Wharton MBA admissions interviews are conducted by AdCom or highly trained second-year students referred to as admissions fellows.

-This aspect of the application process attempts to get a holistic sense of you outside of a well-written essay or even a well-rehearsed interview.
+This aspect of the application process aims to get a holistic sense of you beyond a well-written essay or even a well-rehearsed interview.
 “Wharton emphasizes your ability to collaborate and be a strong team player,” SBC consultant Anthony said.

-Keep in mind that observers want to see candidates contributing without dominating the discussion.
-The idea is to see how you might engage in a productive conversation with a group of future classmates.
-As Anthony explained, this is an opportunity for you to express who you are as an individual and as a member of a functioning team.
+Remember that observers want to see candidates contributing without dominating the discussion.
+The idea is to understand how you might engage in a productive conversation with a group of future classmates.
+As Anthony explained, this is an opportunity for you to express who you are as an individual and as a functioning team member.

 @stacyblackmanconsulting #sbcyourfuture #bschool #mba #businessschool #bschooladmissions #interviewtips #wharton #whartonmba #interview #groupinterview ? original sound – Stacy Blackman Consulting